 The upshot of all this container technology is the opportunity for an enterprise to remain relevant in a market increasingly defined by digital experiences and the cloud.
 PKS is an ideal platform for going cloud native with your applications while achieving more scale and faster iteration to continuously improve existing apps and innovate with new ones.

-Learn more about how PKS provides a low-friction path to enterprise-grade Kubernetes and cloud-native apps in our latest ebook.
+Learn more about how PKS provides a low-friction path to enterprise-grade Kubernetes and cloud-native apps in our recent ebook.